ministryofjustice/hmpps-digital-prison-reporting-mi-ui/README.md

 `npm run start:dev`

+### Run with HMPPS Auth

-If you want to use the dev HMPPS Auth instead of the local one, you can add the following env vars (e.g. in your IntelliJ run config):
+If you want to use the dev HMPPS Auth instead of the local one, you can add the following env vars to an .env file (or in your IntelliJ run config):

 ```shell
 HMPPS_AUTH_URL=https://sign-in-dev.hmpps.service.justice.gov.uk/auth